 The Princess and the Frog is a suitably good and modern take on the “Princess” theme, with a jazzy little soundtrack and some true comedic moments.
 But is it moving?
 Inspiring?
 Maybe.
 Tiana, the Princess in question, is a good role model, with a solid work ethic.

 Which makes me think…Tiana has a job.
 She works.
 Do any of the other Disney Princesses work at all, ever?
 Even the ones that aren’t royalty to start with seem to do…nothing.
-Belle, for example, apparently reads all day, to the amazement of the illiterates around her.
+Belle, for example, apparently reads all day, to the amazement of the drooling illiterates around her.
 Cinderella worked hard, basically as a slave, but I wouldn’t call what she did a job.

-Tiana only wants to own a jazz club in New Orleans, which is a nice achievable goal.
+Tiana wants to own a jazz club in New Orleans, which is a nice achievable goal.
 She works at least two jobs to get to her dream, and her parents aren’t abusive, so it’s not like there’s an evil stepmother in the picture, for once.